-Today, I am going to give you a peek into our math block!
+Are you looking for ideas on how to setup your math block?
+This blog post gives you details on what our math block looks like.
 We have a 60-minute math block.
-Our math block includes calendar time, mental math/math review, whole group, small groups, and centers!
-We do have a required math curriculum that we are required to use but we supplement heavily with our Math It Up! resources.
+Our math block includes calendar time, mental math/math review, whole groups, small groups, and centers!
+We do have a required math curriculum that we are required to use and we do use, but we supplement heavily with our Math It Up! resources.

 Starting Math Block With Calendar Time